0no-co/gql.tada/website/reference/gql-tada-api.md

 Generates a faux-document containing a property called `documentId` which can be used to send off queries as [Persisted Operations](https://github.com/graphql/graphql-over-http/blob/main/rfcs/PersistedOperations.md).

+In the LSP we'll check the `generic` associated with `graphql.persisted<typeof document>()` and give you a code-action to generate a hash.

+Because we use a generic and no explicit reference to the document these will be seen as dead-code in your front-end bundle and hence, given the appropriate bundler configuration, removed.

+> [!NOTE]
+> As it stands we'll omit the document-definitions from the AST which
+> could give problems with some GraphQL Client caches.
+We'll work on
+> adding support for this.

 #### Example

 ```ts twoslash